olliw42/mLRS-docu/docs/CRSF.md

 ### Stream Rates

 In order for mLRS to provide vehicle-related CRSF telemetry data, ArduPilot needs to be set up to stream MAVLink messages containing these data.
-The stream rates must be enabled by setting the SRy/MAVy parameters in ArduPilot.
+The stream rates must be enabled by setting the MAVy parameters in ArduPilot.
 The exact stream rate values are not critical, as mLRS regulates the message flow when necessary.

 Recommended settings are.